Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ![map-form-alert](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/form-map-alert.png)

-8. The submit button is [btn-primary](https://getbootstrap.com/docs/4.0/components/buttons/) button from bootstrap as the colour matches the theme used in the website.
+8. The submit button is [btn-primary](https://getbootstrap.com/docs/4.0/components/buttons/) button from bootstrap as the colour matches the theme used on the website.

 9. Using EmailJS, the business is now sent this request by email in the format shown below.
 If the user selects the Other option, the text they type in is shown under additional info.